The Teaching Opportunity of a Lifetime

-Interested individuals should send a completed application, curriculum vitae, and statement of teaching philosophy to:
+Interested individuals should send a completed application, CV, and statement of teaching philosophy to:

 Dr. Douglas Duncan SSP '68, Trustee

 Teaching Assistants are tutors and mentors, assisting students in using astronomical equipment and computers, under the direction of the Academic Director.

 Just as important is their simultaneous role as residential advisors and personal mentors, supervising students in the dorm with students, organizing recreational and social activities, under the direction of the Site Director.

 Applicants should be upperclass undergraduates, graduating seniors, or graduate students, majoring in physical science or engineering.
 SSP alumni are especially encouraged to apply.

 See TA Job Description